The Great Salt Bowl – Chapter 3

 “You doing okay?”
 I asked.

 He shook his head.
-I stayed in the doorway, where the fresh air blew the stench away from me.
+I stayed in the doorway, where the fresh air blew the stench of bile away from me.
+I covered my mouth with my shirt.

 “Could I run an idea past you?”